svenkreiss/svenkreiss.github.io/content/pysparkling-parallel.md

 Category: Tech
 Tags: data, pysparkling, Python
 Slug: parallel-processing-with-pysparkling
 Summary: Benchmarks for the latest parallel features in pysparkling.
+It shows good scaling for processing with multiple CPU cores.
+The example contains only a simple computation which shows that hyperthreading is not very effective in this case.
 Status: published